 In her free time, Tiffany enjoys traveling, shopping, and spending time outdoors with her husband and two children.

-She is a PREPARE/ENRICH certified facilitator.
-She believes healthy couples and marriages are the foundation to lasting families and raising empowered individuals.
-She likes to encourage and support individuals, families, and couples through their point of dysfunction and collaborate with them to arrive at a healthier place.
-Her direct but warm personality allows others to feel strongly supported, yet gently handled which facilitates a genuine therapeutic rapport.
+She is a PREPARE/ENRICH certified facilitator who believes healthy couples and marriages can lead to the foundation of lasting families and raising healthy individuals.
+She likes to encourage clients through their point of dysfunction and collaborate to arrive at a healthier, more suitable functioning position.
+Her direct, but warm personality allows others to feel strongly supported, yet gently handled which facilitates a genuine therapeutic rapport.

-In her free time, Silena enjoys spending time with her husband and son, traveling, shopping, and baking/cooking.
+In her free time, Silena enjoys quality time with her husband and son, traveling, shopping, as well baking/cooking.

 Lexi Sanders, LCSW received her Master of Social Work from the University of Arkansas.